 Eckhart was a German Dominican; theologist, philosopher, who lived between XIII and XIV centuries.
 His message really took off after his death.
 “Spirituality is not learned by secluding oneself from people or things.
 We need to learn to find wisdom in the solitude within each one of us.
 We need to learn to look deep within ourselves and within those who surround us; that way we may find God.”

 Eckhart noticed that practice of spirituality in your every day life has the same; if not more; impact on your well being and that of your self search than the person who secludes from the world.
-Nowadays we would call his teaching “mindfulness,” which should be practice in all we do.
+Nowadays we would call his teaching “mindfulness,” which should be practiced in all we do.

-Among Eckhart’s teachings was the idea of how little those who surround you matter.
-If you choose to do good others cannot have a negative influence on your self development and soul.
+Among Eckhart’s teachings was the idea of how little those who surround you matter, if you choose to do good others cannot have a negative influence on your self development and soul.

 5) Buddha: “Practice the dissolution of your ego.”

-Before Buddha many yogis used different methods for auto exploration and the dissolution of the false ego, such as meditation.
+Before Buddha, many yogis used different methods for auto exploration and the dissolution of the false ego, such as meditation.

 The false ego is the fake “I” which finds itself in all of our actions.
 It is fake knowledge of who we are.
 It forces us to refuse to accept the natural course of things.
 It forces us not to accept and learn from pain and failures; instead of seeing them as lessons, we see them as catastrophic events from which we cannot recover.
 It stops us from understanding how everything that happens was meant to happen for our own betterment; instead we resent and blame others for changes in our lives, in doing so we hinder our growth.
 The false ego separates us from our core, it is our greatest critic and punisher; it alienates us from self and from all that surrounds us.